Sharipat/sensive-blog/README.md

-# Blog named after.
-Yuri Grigorievich
+# Yuri Grigorievich's Blog

 Blog about the commercial success of Yuri Grigorievich.
-I share advice on business, life and raising children.
+He shares advice on business, life and raising children.

 ![Screenshot](screenshots/site.png)